espressif/esp-idf/examples/mesh/internal_communication/README.md

-# Mesh Internal Transceiver Example
+# Mesh Internal Communication Example

 This example demonstrates how to use the mesh APIs to set up a mesh network, send and receive messages over the mesh network and etc.